 GOTU KOLA / Rich in Phenolic compounds which aid in the reduction of inflammation in blood microvessels, which they strengthen while improving microcirculation.

 ANGELICA ROOT / Stimulate and enhances blood circulation, by opening the circulation to the periphery and brings blood to the surface, boost lymphatic drainage.
 Please note I do not use the steam distilled essential oil of Angelica rather the root as part as my proprietary infusion.

-TURMERIC ROOT / Ayurvedic and traditional Chinese medicine have ultilized turmeric since ancient times to open blood vessels and improve blood circulation.
+TURMERIC ROOT / Ayurvedic and traditional Chinese medicine have utilized turmeric since ancient times to open blood vessels and improve blood circulation.
 Curcumin a compound found in turmeric has been used topically to study its effect mostly on inflammation and wound healing.
-The compounds found within the root works synergistically providing anti-inflammatory, antibacterial and antioxidant support.
+The compounds found within the root works synergistically providing anti-inflammatory, antibacterial, and antioxidant support.

 ROSEMARY / This herb was recognized in ancient times for its medicinal properties, including its potential to boost the immune and circulatory system.
 The main constituent of Rosemary Antioxidant is Carnosic Acid, which demonstrates antioxidant, anti-inflammatory, and tonic activities.

 These botanicals have been specifically selected for their ability to naturally encourage healthy blood and lymphatic flow in both the underlying facia and skin resulting in quite literally glowing skin.
 A Small batch of Cell Affinity Coactive Serum | TANU in both 5ml and 30ml is available now.